My Note before you read this review:

 Here’s what happened with my case.
 I transfer $100 from my bank on 11th April 2021.

-15th April, I get verification from my bank stating the transfer was complete.
+On 15th April, I got verification from my bank stating that the transfer was complete.

-I raise a ticket and the INDmoney support team responded with a request to wait another 1-3 days.
+I raised a ticket and the INDmoney support team responded with a request to wait another 1-3 days.